fewletter/intel-realsense-recognition/README.md

 * npy file
+    * What are in npy file?
+        * 8bit_depth are frames which are preprocessed by some codes
+        * depthraw are the depth frames which are saved in bag file
     * THE MEANING OF THE NUMBER:
         * The form of this video_The number of person_The number of the floor_How many times has this floor be filmed
     * 8bit_depth